Making books accessible

 Delivering Books

-The collected books will be transported to the storage of Read to Grow in The Netherlands.
-The books are then selected on age and quality and sorted in different categories by volunteers.
+The collected books are transported to the storage of Read to Grow in The Netherlands.
+Volunteers then sort the books by age and into different categories.
 After the sorting process we deliver the books to small-scale European based partner organizations.

-When we donate books to our partner organizations, they have to provide the shipment of books from Europe to their projects in developing countries.
-We do this because these organizations often already send containers with help materials to their projects on a regular basis.
-Also these partner organizations have to provide a reading room, reading tables, chairs and bookshelves themselves.
+The partner organisations to whom the books are donated, are to take care of the shipment of books from Europe to their projects in developing countries.
+We do this because these organizations often already send containers with aid to their projects on a regular basis.
+These partner organisations should also provide a reading room, reading tables, chairs and bookshelves.

 Receiving Books